soul-lang/SOUL/docs/SOUL_Language.md

 #### Reserved keywords

-Some identifiers are reserved for use as keywords, and can't be used as variable or type names.
+Some identifiers are reserved for use as keywords, and can't be used as identifiers (e.g variable, namespace, processor or type names).

-Currently these are: `if, else, do, while, for, loop, break, continue, return, let, var, void, int, float, float32, float64, fixed, bool, true, false, string, struct, using, external, graph, processor, namespace, input, output, connection, event, import`
+Currently these are: `if, else, do, while, for, loop, break, continue, const, return, let, var, void, int, int32, int64, float, float32, float64, bool, clamp, wrap, true, false, struct, string, using, external, graph, processor, namespace, input, output, connection, event`

+In addition, there are some reserved words which have been set aside for possible use with future language features.
+These are: `fixed, import, try, catch, throw`

 ## Types

 #### Primitive types

 The primitive types currently supported are:
+- `int` - fastest integer type on the platform, either `int32` or `int64`
-- `int` - 32-bit int type
+- `int32` - 32-bit int type
+- `int64` - 64-bit int type
-- `bool` - boolean
+- `bool` - boolean type (either true or false)
 - `float32` - 32-bit float type
 - `float64` - 64-bit float type
 - `float` - fastest floating-point type that provides at least 32-bit precision
-- `wrap<size>` - a range-constrained integer type.
+- `wrap<size>` - a range-constrained `int32` type.
 The `size` value must be a compile-time constant, and operations on this type are guaranteed to result in values where 0 <= x < size.
 If incrementing or decrementing it, out-of-range values will wrap around.
 - `clamp<size>` - similar to `wrap<size>` but out-of-range values are clamped rather than wrapped
 - `string` - a character literal.
 These can be passed around but no operations which could incur runtime allocation are possible (i.e. concatenation, etc), and slicing/indexing is not supported - the main purpose of string literals and this type is for use in debug logging functions.